Skip to Sidebar Skip to Content

 By using Namespaces, you can separate your cluster into different groups that are isolated from one another.
 For instance, you can create two separate Namespaces for an application — one for development and one for production.
 The development Namespace can be used for testing, debugging, and experimentation purposes, while the production Namespace can be used for hosting the stable and publicly accessible version of the application.

-When you create a Namespace, any Kubernetes objects such as Pods, Deployments, and DaemonSets that you launch in it will exist exclusively within that Namespace.
+When you Create namespace in K8s, any Kubernetes objects such as Pods, Deployments, and DaemonSets that you launch in it will exist exclusively within that Namespace.
 More importantly, all operations you perform, such as scaling and deleting resources, will only affect the objects in that specific Namespace.
 With this approach, you can rest assured that operations performed against the resources in the development environment will not accidentally impact the application in production.

 Why Use Kubernetes Namespace?